 Translation:

-• Install carbon monoxide detectors outside each bedroom and install smoke alarms on each level of your house and inside every bedroom.
+• Keep your family safe by installing carbon monoxide detectors outside each bedroom and smoke alarms on each level of your house and inside every bedroom.
 For both types of devices, check batteries monthly and replace them at least twice a year.

 • Never use your oven or range top to heat your home.